Ami McKay

 Ami McKay (born 1968) is an American Canadian novelist, playwright and journalist.

 Personal life and education

 McKay was born in Lebanon, Indiana in 1968 and was raised in rural Indiana.
 She received a bachelor's degree in music education and graduate degree in musicology from Indiana State University.

-In 2000, McKay moved with her two sons to Scot's Bay, Nova Scotia to live with the man she would eventually marry.
+In 2000, McKay moved with her two sons to Scots Bay, Nova Scotia to live with the man she would eventually marry.

 Many members of McKay's family have Lynch Syndrome, a genetic condition that causes a predisposition for numerous cancers.
 Later in life, McKay learned that she carries the gene.
 This condition has inspired her writing, most prominently Daughter of Family G.

 Career

 After receiving her graduate degree, McKay moved to Chicago, where she taught music full-time and spent her free-time writing.

 In 2000, she devoted herself to writing full-time.
 During this time, she "began writing and producing documentaries for CBC Radio."
 Her work has aired on Maritime Magazine, Outfront, This Morning and The Sunday Edition.
 Her documentary, Daughter of Family G won an Excellence in Journalism Medallion at the 2003 Atlantic Journalism Awards.
 She was a finalist in the Writers' Union of Canada's Short Prose Competition as well as the recipient of a grant from the Nova Scotia Department of Tourism, Culture and Heritage.

 McKay's first novel, The Birth House, was published in 2006 and landed the top spot on Canadian bestseller lists.
 Her second novel, The Virgin Cure, was published in 2012.

 Her first script for the stage, Jerome: The Historical Spectacle, was commissioned by Two Planks and a Passion Theatre Company and was staged at The Ross Creek Centre for the Arts, directed by Ken Schwartz in August 2008.

 In 2019, it was announced that The Birth House had been purchased to be adapted for television by Sherry White and Kerri MacDonald and Omnifilm Entertainment Ltd.